hoangduytranuk/blender_manual/blender_docs/manual/modeling/modifiers/deform/warp.rst

-..
-TODO/Review: {{Review|im= Requires image to show function.}}.

 .. _bpy.types.WarpModifier:

 *************
 Warp Modifier
 *************

-This deformation modifier can be used to warp parts of a mesh to a new location in a very flexible way by using two objects to select the "from" and "to" regions, with options for using a curve falloff, texture and vertex group.
+The *Warp* modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the "from" and "to" regions, with options for using a curve falloff, texture and/or vertex group.

 .. figure:: /images/modeling_modifiers_deform_warp_example.png
+   :align: center

-   Warp Modifier applied to a grid.
+   A Warp modifier applied to a grid mesh.

-The Warp Modifier is a bit tricky at first, but it helps to understand how it works.
+This modifier is a bit tricky to understand at first.
-The modifier requires two points, specified by object origins.
+It requires two points, specified by the two target objects' origins.
 The "from" point designates a point in space that is pulled toward the "to" point.
 It is akin to using
-the :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>`
-in Edit Mode.
+the :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>` in Edit Mode.

 Options
 =======

 .. figure:: /images/modeling_modifiers_deform_warp_panel.png
+   :align: right

-   Warp Modifier.
+   The Warp modifier.

 From
-   Specify the origin object transformation of the warp.
+   The object defining the origin transformation of the warp.
 To
-   Specify the destination object transformation of the warp.
+   The object defining the destination transformation of the warp.
 Preserve Volume
    Enables volume preservation when rotating one of the transforms.
-Vertex Group
-   Limit the deformation to a specific vertex group.

 Strength
    Sets how strong the effect is.
 Radius
    Sets the distance from the transforms that can be warped by the transform handles.
 Falloff Type
-   Sets the way the strength of the warp change as it goes from the center of the transform to the Radius value.
+   Sets the way the strength of the warp change as it goes from the center of the transform to the *Radius* value.
    See :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>`
    for descriptions of the falloff types.
-Texture
-   Specify a texture the strength is offset by to create variations in the displacement.
-Texture Coordinates
-   Set the way textures are applied to the mesh when using a textured warp.

-   Object
-      Specify an object to use when set to Object.
-   UV Map
-      Specify a UV map when set to UV.
+You can finely control which vertices are affected by the warp, and to what extent, using a vertex group and/or a texture.

+See :ref:`common masking options <modifiers-common-options-masking>` for a complete reference.

 Usage
 =====

-The *Warp Modifier* can be awkward to use sometimes and the use case is rather small however, there are a couple of uses.
-For example, The *Warp Modifier* can be used to have an interactive :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>` that can be used for animation.
+The *Warp* modifier can be awkward to use sometimes, and its use case is rather small, But there are a few still.
+For example, it can be used to have an interactive :doc:`Proportional Editing </scene_layout/object/editing/transform/control/proportional_edit>` that can be used for animations.

-Another way to use the *Warp Modifier* is to use it similar to the :doc:`Deform Modifier </modeling/modifiers/deform/mesh_deform>`.
+Another way to use this modifier is similar to the :doc:`Deform Modifier </modeling/modifiers/deform/mesh_deform>`.
 This allows you to deform parts of the mesh without having to make a vertex group.